This post is also available in: Français (French)

 Long gone are the days of dry contact lenses and itchy eyes.
-Thanks to the advances made in contact lens technology and materials, your eyes can feel and stay hydrated even after a lengthy day.
+Thanks to the advances made in contact lens technology and materials, the most modern lenses incorporate silicone hydrogel, a material that allows more oxygen to your cornea, so your eyes can feel and stay hydrated even after a lengthy day.

 Contact lenses made of silicone hydrogel can help alleviate dry eyes.
 So, if you currently experience dry eyes while wearing contacts, you may want to ask your Optometrist if you are suited to wear silicone hydrogel contacts.

 The technology behind silicone hydrogel contacts

 As its name indicates, this type of contact lens is comprised of silicone and hydrogel materials.